Call for abstracts

 - All changes can be made by the abstract submitter until the abstract submission deadline

-- Therefore, after the abstract submission deadline only the presenting author can be changed until 3 weeks prior the event
+- After the abstract submission deadline only the presenting author can be changed until 3 weeks prior the event

-- Therefore, any withdrawal requested after that date will not be considered and the abstract will be published
+- Any withdrawal requested after that date will not be considered and the abstract will be published

-- Conflict of interest: For each author, any relevant financial relationship with the provider of commercial products or services discussed in their educational presentation or that are directly supporting the CME activity through an educational grant to the sponsoring organization(s)
+- Conflict of interest: For each author, any relevant financial relationship with the provider of commercial products or services discussed in their educational presentation or that have directly supported the CME activity through an educational grant to the sponsoring organization(s)

 - Off label products: If the product, that is discussed in the abstract, is not labelled for the use under discussion or that the product is still investigational

 Note: The intent of disclosure is not to prevent a participant with financial or other relationships from making a presentation, but rather to provide participants with adequate information about the relationship(s).

 All abstracts will be available publicly on the conference website 2 weeks prior to the event.